juanpallotta/LPP/README.md

 ```
 As can be seen, a few variables are needed to run LPP automatically.
 These are:
 * `L0`, `L1` and `L2`: Data level to process.
 By setting `"yes"` or `"no"`, the run of each module can be controled.
 These variables are strings, and must be between inverted commas `"` and can be capitalized or not.<u>**Since this file is also a Linux script, do not let spaces before and after the `=` sign.**</u>
 * `PATH_IN`: Input path containing the input information for the lowest data level set.
-This mean that, if the lowest data level set is 0 (`L0="yes"`), `PATH_IN` must point to a folder containing the raw lidar files in Licel or Raymetric data file format.
+This mean that, if the lowest data level set is 0 (`L0="yes"`), `PATH_IN` must point to a folder containing the raw lidar files in Licel data file format.
 The subfolders will also be analized, and will skipped if contains LPP's processed data.
 The output NetCDF file will be stored in a folder named `/LPP_OUT/` created automatically in the same directory of its raw lidar files.
 If `L0="no"`, and `L1="yes"`, `PATH_IN` variable must be pointing to a <u>**NetCDF file**</u> containing the information generated in the module 0, which is the input for the data level 1.